Argyrotaenia mariana

 Argyrotaenia mariana, the gray-banded leafroller moth, is a species of moth of the family Tortricidae.
 It is found in North America, where it has been recorded from Connecticut, Florida, Georgia, Illinois, Indiana, Kentucky, Maine, Maryland, Massachusetts, New Brunswick, New Hampshire, New York, North Carolina, Ohio, Ontario, Pennsylvania, Quebec, Tennessee and West Virginia.

 The wingspan is about 20 mm.
-The ground colour of the forewings is pale yellowish or whitish with a large dark grey patch and a greenish-yellow band.
 Adults have been recorded on wing from March to August.